mlswg/mls-protocol/draft-ietf-mls-protocol.md

 as well as the `group_id` of the group from which a subgroup is branched, as well as an epoch within the number of epochs for which a `recovery_secret` is kept.

-TODO: Motivate those options (re-initialization, recovery and branching), although I think we should only hint at the reason why one might want to do this and then go into details in the architecture document.

 TODO: Not sure the specification of how and when to do recovery/re-initialization/branching is at the right place.
 Right now it's split